-In order to make ends meet, Ella was not able to pursue college when she was younger, instead, she worked a variety of jobs and gained a great deal of experience in the workforce.
+To make ends meet, she worked a variety of different jobs and gained a great deal of experience in the workforce.

 “You name it, I’ve probably done it,” Ella said.

-“Once you learn to love yourself, you will have the capacity to love others,” Ella told many women at The Julian Center.
+“Once you learn to love yourself, you will have the capacity to love others,” Ella said.

-“SCSEP has helped me stay focused on my goals and keep going despite my age,” Ella said.
+“SCSEP has helped me stay focused on my goals and encourages me to keep going despite my age,” Ella said.

-Through SCSEP, Ella landed an internship at The Julian Center working in The Circles Program, which helps empower individuals to rise out of poverty.
-After excelling as an intern, Ella gained skills and connections that led to her current job at a faith-based food pantry called Faith, Hope, and Love.
+Through SCSEP, Ella landed an internship at The Julian Center working in The Circle Program, which helps empower individuals to rise out of poverty.
+After excelling in this role, Ella accepted a job at a faith-based food pantry called Faith, Hope, and Love.

 “I enjoy my coworkers, and I am learning to be more confident with technology,” Ella said.

-Now, with more support and life experiences under her belt, Ella is finally able to pursue her dream of a college education and a direction to narrow that education toward—helping victims of domestic violence.
-She is enrolled at Ivy Tech earning her associate's degree in human services with only a few more classes to take to complete her degree.
+Now Ella is finally able to pursue her dream of a college education.
+She is currently enrolled at Ivy Tech earning her associate's degree in human services, and will soon earn her degree.